 Amanda T. Gamblin

-Employment Group co-leader Amanda Gamblin offers practical advice for the unique employment issues that arise in the technology, construction and maritime industries.
+Employment Group co-leader Amanda Gamblin offers practical advice for the unique employment issues that arise in the construction and maritime industries.
 Her advice integrates complex and often contradictory legal requirements with the business realities facing a workforce that may be deployed for extended periods.
 Amanda is skillful in handling complicated employment situations ranging from organized labor disputes to safety concerns.
 On those occasions when the employment relationship breaks down, Amanda represents clients in litigation, arbitration, and mediation.